 Do you know how much funerals currently cost?
-The latest reports estimate the average price of a funeral is currently around £3,500.
-This is a figure which has been consistently rising and is expected to be around £8,000 in the next 20 years.
+The latest reports estimate the average price of a funeral is currently around 3,500.
+This is a figure which has been consistently rising and is expected to be around 8,000 in the next 20 years.
 That’s why so many people decide to buy a funeral plan before they die to save their family from the potential extortionate costs.
 This means a plan for everything on the day!
 Service, after the celebration, even things like the flowers, the coffin, and browsing headstones for the grave.

 If these costs worry you then you may want to know what options are available for you and your loved ones so that you can be prepared for the inevitable, which depending on your own individual circumstances, could be sooner rather than later.
 Though you can consider looking at different policies that may include Final Expense Life Insurance, certain funeral plans, and over 50’s life insurance are also common options that can help you to prepare financially for a funeral.

 A funeral plan allows you to both pay for and plan your own funeral in advance.
 This will give you peace of mind knowing that your funeral arrangements and costs are taken fair of and that you family and loved ones will be relieved of any extra stress at a difficult time.
 There are usually two payment options which are monthly payments or a one off payment.
 One advantage of taking out a funeral plan is that you get the funeral at today’s prices so you beat the rising funeral costs.

 The other option is over 50s life insurance.
 These policies require no medical assessment and usually cover an amount around the cost of a funeral which makes them a great option to cover the costs of your funeral.
 With a range of options over 50’s life insurance can be the most affordable solution and can be flexible with options to either fully pay for or to contribute to your funeral costs.